WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 ***Complementarity***

 The evaluation function can express some sort of complementarity when the value of the union between two disjoint subsets of $G$ is larger than the sum of the two.
-If it holds for every subset it means that agent $i$ thinks that having goods together is better than having it alone.
+If it holds for every subset it means that agent $i$ thinks that having goods together is better than having them alone.
 That means that the two objects are complementary.
 (Right and left shoes for example).
 $$
 T,S \subseteq G; \ \ \ \ T \cap S=\{\}; \ \ \ \ v_i(T\cup S)> v_i(T)+v_i(S)